-Ultrasound imaging can only detect the outer surface of bony structures.
+Ultrasound screening can only detect the outer surface of bony structures.
 For visualization of bones, other imaging modalities, such as magnetic resonance imaging (MRI), provide a clearer, more detailed imaging study.

-Patients scheduled for ultrasound imaging can find additional resources about the exam here, including other photos and videos of the procedure.
+If you’re a patient wondering what to expect during an ultrasound imaging procedure, you can find additional resources about the exam here, including other photos and videos of the procedure.

 Every day, Greensboro Imaging strives to ensure patients have the best possible experience before, during and after their exams and procedures.
 It shows in patient feedback.

 The doctor and the staff working with him were very kind, helpful and courteous.